SandyRodger/RB130-139/04_coding_with_others/olly_chats.md

 - caniuse.com ( for which browsers can use what - disc about bundlers and rake)
 - Olly's CSI assessment.
 Complicated problem about writing a function that takes a binary number and interprets it.
 Problem of leading zeroes.
 - $PATH - this is in CLI book, I must revisit it.
 - make tests for calorie counter for next time.
-LAos make it OOP.
+Plus make it OOP.

 ## Monday 6th March
  ### Questions